ZHDphilip/CCS21_GNNattack_Node_injection/Zihao_DONG/README.md

   (3): Node feature Initialization;

-  (4): Node connection initialization; test.py: Additional metrics for stats related to our experiments
+  (4): Node connection initialization;

+ test.py: Additional metrics and args for stats related to our experiments; some args include:

+  (1): --node_injection: store true, add to use node injection attack

+  (2): --injection_percentage: upper bound of number of nodes to inject

+  (3): --iterative: stroe true, whether or not to inject 1 node, 2 nodes, ... , upper limit nodes

+  (4): --initialization: node feature initialization method

+  (5): --connection: connection initialization method